BerkinSerin/TaskSolutions/README.md

 **TASK5 Imagine you have to add support for other DBMS, how would you address this request?
 Write a Python script that exemplarily uses PostgreSQL**

 To add support for other DBMS the data from sqlite has to be migrated.
 Migrating data is much easier on frameworks such as Django.
 But since there are only two tables and the tables are not large, converting them to CSVs and then migrating them to PostgreSQL is not costly.
 By the help of SQLAlchemy, data in CSV format are migrated into PostgreSQL. *postgresql_conversion* function creates the CSVs for all tables and connects to PostgreSQL, if table does not exist, creates it. *create_connection* function basically connects to the databases based on sql choices.
+All tasks are developed for both databases.